Angel Blog

 “We still continue to open up the clothing room and the craft room and give out that popcorn!” exclaims Roger

-Why he volunteers with Soldiers’ Angels and veterans
+Why he volunteers with Soldiers’ Angels and Veterans

-“I was a Marine Corp veterans and have always had a love for our country and our veterans.
+“I was a Marine Corp Veterans and have always had a love for our country and our Veterans.
 They’ve contributed so much.”

 What’s one memory that sticks out to you?

 “Almost 3 years ago after I took over the craft room, I met this guy who was working the info desk.
 His name was Mark Hamlin.
-He was a veteran from the Air Force and was volunteering.
+He was a Veteran from the Air Force and was volunteering.
 His wife was one of the chiefs in audiology.
 We turned out to be best friends.
 He was diagnosed with a second round of cancer last year.
 I take him to his appointments.
 My son and I built him a wheelchair ramp to get in and out of his house.
 I take him lunch 2 or 3 days a week while his wife is working.
 We watch Netflix together at lunch and really enjoy each other.
 His cancer is in remission and is doing well.
 He can’t get out because of his immune system so our families get together often.”

 “We chose Roger for his dedication and devotion.
 His spouse comes with him and they work hand in hand.
 He is just super to work with and we can call him anytime.
 He calls us… It’s just a great working relationship.
-The things he does to help not only us but the veterans – he’s pretty standout-ish.”
+The things he does to help not only us but the Veterans – he’s pretty standout-ish.”

 Mike Kromoff, Chief, Voluntary Service at Department of Veterans Affairs